AnyaHe/EFf-NeTs/README.md

 a suitable network tariff? - Evaluating network tariffs under increasing integration of distributed energy resources_, Energy Policy, Vol. 188, 2024,
 DOI: 10.1016/j.enpol.2024.114050.
 Please also cite the paper when using this framework.
+The branch _published_version_energy_policy_ is a stored version of the code and data that was used in the published paper.

 ## Usage Details